 Filtering IPS events by specific Event ID and IP Address (source or destination)

 Example Scenario: We use the RDP_Login audit event to monitor remote access on our admin VLAN.
 The common management system is 10.0.0.23.
 We do not want to see the RDP_Login events from this system.
-In order to filter IPS inspection for this signature using the 10.0.0.23 IP address, we first need to find the issueid for RDP_Login.
+In order to filter IPS inspection for this signature that uses the 10.0.0.23 IP address, we first need to find the issueid for RDP_Login.
 There are two ways that this can be done.
-You can right click the event in the Analysis view of the SiteProtector Console and select Open Event Details... or you can look at the PAM help file and find the event there.
-Both of these sources are considered to be authoritative and will provide the issueid for the event that you are looking for.
+You can right-click the event in the Analysis view of the SiteProtector Console and select Open Event Details... or you can look at the PAM help file and find the event there.
+Both of these sources are considered to be authoritative and provides the issueid for the event that you are looking for.
 The issueid for RDP_Login is 3113009.
-Based on this example, we will use the following tuning parameter to ignore the traffic:
+Based on this example, we use the following tuning parameter to ignore the traffic:

 ip addr 10.0.0.23

 As with the filterall parameter, the filter parameter can use all of the Value variants listed in the previous table.

 It is sometime necessary to add multiple instances of the aforementioned parameters depending on administrative need.
 For example, you might create one parameter to filter events generated by a vulnerability scanner and another to ignore events for a particular host.